 The committee consists of 13 members representing academia, sewage treatment system manufacturers, private contractors (installers, service providers, and designers), public health professionals, soil scientists, engineers, the Ohio Township Association and the director's designee from ODH.
 Members are appointed by the Governor, President of the Senate, or Speaker of the House of Representatives and serve three year terms.

 Application for Ohio Revised Code 3718.04 Review

 Manufacturers seeking statewide approval of a sewage treatment system or components must submit an application for O.R.C.
 Section 3718.04 Review.
-Here are the links to the application, application instructions, standards, guidelines and protocol.
+Here are the links to the Application Process which includes the application, application checklist and standards, guidelines and protocols.

 Meetings and Minutes of the Sewage Treatment Systems Technical Advisory Committee

 TAC meetings are open to the public and are scheduled as needed for the review of applications for systems or components.
 Meetings are usually held on the second Tuesday of each month.
 TAC meetings are held at the Ohio Center for Occupational Safety and Health (OCOSH) at 13430 Yarmouth Drive, Pickerington, Ohio 43147-8310 or at the Ohio Department of Health in Columbus, Ohio.
 When scheduled, the agenda for the TAC meeting and location is available at the following link:

 TAC Meeting Agenda